1. What is Report and Support?

 - If you request ‘To be referred to support services’, your report will be sent to the Employee Relations team in HR who will contact you and outline the support that is available.

-- If you request ‘To make a formal complaint for investigation by Queen Mary’ your report will be sent to the Employee Relations team who will contact you to discuss your report and how this will be progressed.
+- If you request ‘To make a complaint for investigation by Queen Mary’ your report will be sent to the Employee Relations team who will contact you to discuss your report and how this will be progressed.

 - Employees may use Report + Support to raise either as a concern or complaint, as an alternative to the informal route of the grievance process (i.e. informal resolution, not formal investigation or hearing).